 |Older persons living alone aged 60 and above (% of total population aged 60+)||1.77|

 National Policy on older people

-The National Policy for Older Persons 2014 places importance on the contributions from elderly people within communities, emphasising the importance of communication and social facilities.
+The National Policy for Older Persons 2013 places importance on the contributions from older people within communities, emphasising the importance of communication and social facilities.
 Older people are directly involved in the process of monitoring the implementation of the policy and the successes of different programs such as education and training, poverty reduction, financial security and healthcare.

 Health and care

-The National Policy for Older Persons 2014 aims to strengthen health care services for the elderly, and primary health provide support with age-friendly health centres.
+The National Policy for Older Persons 2013 aims to strengthen health care services for older people, and primary health provide support with age-friendly health centres.
 Increasing referral services and temporary mobile camps for those in mobile areas.
 Education about healthy lifestyles and illness prevention is a priority, with efforts to raise awareness about risk factors and non-communicable diseases.
 Safe water sanitation, nutrition and gender-inclusive services are of great importance in Bangladesh.

 One-third of the older Bangladesh population receive a social pension.
 The Old Age Allowance provides 500 Taka a month to men over 65 and women over 62, who qualify after means-testing according to socio-economic factors.
 There is only one permitted recipient of the Old Age Allowance per household.
 Of those who are over the age of eligibility, 27.3% claim the pension.

 In addition to the HelpAge International Bangladesh Country Office, the following organisations are part of the HelpAge network in the country:

 - Bangladesh Association for the Aged and Insitute of Geriatric Medicine (BAAIGM)